ericm301/ANTP-HelloWorld/readme.txt

 Once you get all those files into a directory, open chrome://extensions, and click on the button "Load Unpacked Extensions" Point the file selector at your folder, and viola! kitties everywhere!

 That's all for now.
 Soon, I'll turn this into an ANTP widget.

+Jan 15, 2013, 0950:

+I have Git set up on my home computer now, and am installing it on my work machine as I type.
+We'll se where this leads.